 Publishing Date: 2010

 Rather than serving as a blank slate for American and German ideals, as the author demonstrates, the people of Togo shaped their region’s role in the global South.
-He examines the modes of opposition established by formerly enslaved African Americans, Polish migrant laborers, African cotton farmers, and other communities oppressed by the developing imperial economics and politics but never docile victims of it.
+He examines the mode of opposition established by formerly enslaved African Americans, Polish migrant laborers, African cotton farmers, and other communities oppressed by the developing imperial economics and politics but never docile victims of it.

 Zimmerman rebuilds the global South’s social science as established by intellectuals like Max Weber, and W.E.B.
 Du Bois demonstrates how their ideas continue to shape contemporary race, wealth, and society.